rockstor/rockstor-doc/share_snap_ops.rst

    :scale: 65%
    :align: center

+.. _clonesnap:

 Clone a snapshot
 ^^^^^^^^^^^^^^^^^
-A clone can be created from a snapshot of a share.
-This is useful if you wish to create a new share that is an exact copy of a share at a previous point in time.
+A Clone can be created from a Snapshot of a Share.
+This is useful if you wish to create a new Share that is an exact copy of the Snapshot.

 In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on *Shares* in the left sidebar to enter the *Shares* view.
 In the